stats4sd/laravel-r-setup/README.md

 To get started:

-1. require the package as a dev dependency: `composer require stats4sd/laravel-r-setup`.
+1. require the package as a dev dependency: `composer require stats4sd/laravel-r-setup --dev`.
 2. Run `php artisan rsetup r`.

 This will create a new RStudio project with some example files in `scripts/R`.